 At some point, we all realise we need to move on in order to meet our larger career ambitions.
-But, before you begin to prepare your resume, speak to headhunters and start applying for jobs online, there is one thing you should always do first.
-Look internally for opportunities in your current company.
+But, before you begin to prepare your CV, speak to headhunters and start applying for jobs online, there is one thing you should always do first – look internally for opportunities in your current company.
 You will have already proven yourself to your current employer and built relationships, which means it should be easier for you to secure a new role.
 In fact, many companies have programs specifically designed to help employees develop their careers within their company.
-So how should you go about looking for a new role internally?
+So, how should you go about looking for a new role internally?

 Research your options

 Before you start applying for roles, you should do some research.
 First up, find out what the official policy on internal transfers is.
 Most firms will have a set of rules or policies, like you have to have been in your current role for about 18 months and achieved certain performance ratings.
 Its better to make sure you meet the criteria before you begin.
 Otherwise, you could end up in a weird situation where you have told your boss you wanted to leave, you have someone else who wants to take you in to their team and policy isn’t going to allow it.
 Awkward.

 Second, you should find the internal job board and application process.
 Internal applicants are usually given preferential treatment over external job applicants, so make sure you follow the internal route.
 It will increase your likelihood of getting an interview and / or being selected for the role.
 But before you apply, you should do some digging to find out more about the team and manager you are planning to apply to.
 Maybe there are vacancies in that team because the boss is terrible and people are continually quitting.
 Perhaps the vacancy has come up because the manager has helped the incumbent develop and gain a promotion.
 In one of these circumstances you want to apply, in the other you really do not!
 You should also make sure that the type of work they are doing in that team meet your desired career goals and development points.
 If they do not, you should not consider applying.